Enter your ZIP to find local pros.

 Best Model

-The 5.5 Series Submersible Pump delivers efficient performance for smaller basins and crawl spaces with limited clearance.
+The Series 5.5 Submersible Pump delivers efficient performance in smaller basins and crawl spaces with limited clearance — one of the few residential sump pumps that offers a garden-hose-sized adapter for non-standard discharge.

 Fits easily in small or shallow pits